A many-body approach to transport in quantum systems: From the transient regime to the stationary state: Theoretical description of quantum transport

-where the Heisenberg representation $\hat{O}_{\text{H}}\left(t\right)\equiv\hat{U}\left(t_{0},t\right)\hat{O}\hat{U}\left(t,t_{0}\right)$ is used.
-Note that whereas the trace in Eq. \eqref{O_t} runs over all degrees of freedom in the system, $\hat{O}$ may be defined on any proper subspace of $\mathcal{H}_{\text{MB}}$.
 In the 1960s, it was independently noticed by Schwinger and Keldysh that Eq. \eqref{O_t} is a product of pairs of amplitudes describing processes with opposite time orientations connecting fixed points in time at $t_0$ and $t$.
-This lead them to formulate many-body perturbation theory (MBPT) on a generalized time-contour composed of two copies of the time domain $[t_{0},t]$, as shown in Fig.~\ref{fig:time_contours}~(a).
+This lead them to formulate many-body perturbation theory (MBPT) on a directed time-contour composed of two copies of the time domain $[t_{0},t]$, as shown in Fig.~\ref{fig:time_contours}~(a).

 In this figure, forwards-time propagation is given in terms of times $t^{f}$ on the `upper' branch $C_{f}$ running from $t_{0}$ to $t$, and backwards-time propagation is described on the `lower' branch $C_{b}$ running from $t$ to $t_{0}$, with corresponding time labels $t^{b}$ and $t_{0}^{b}$ for the backwards--oriented time branch.
 The full Keldysh time-contour is the direct sum of the two branches $C=C_{f} \oplus C_{b}$.
-In many applications, the system is initially assumed to have equilibrated prior to the quench time, with inverse temperature $\beta=1/k_{B}T$ and chemical potential $\mu$ such that the initial density matrix has the grand canonical form